Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Servers that receive a TLS 1.3 ClientHello with an extension of type "transparency_revocation", where the `extension_data` field is properly formed, have the option of providing an inclusion proof for their certificate chain.
+The proof provided by the server MUST come from one of the Transparency Logs advertised in the client's ClientHello.
+If the server is not able to provide a proof from one of the client's supported Transparency Logs, it MUST respond as if the ClientHello extension was not advertised at all.
 Servers SHOULD preferentially respond with an inclusion proof from one of the Transparency Logs that the client advertised a `provisional` tree head type for, provided that an acceptable proof is readily available.
-When doing so, the server needs to signal to the client to set its PSK input to the TLS key schedule appropriately by using the following extension:

-If the server intends to provide an inclusion proof (provisional or not) from a Transparency Log where the client has advertised a `provisional` TreeHeadType, the server MUST have an extension of type "transparency_revocation" in its ServerHello.
-The `extension_data` is the unique identifier of the Transparency
+If and only if the server intends to provide an inclusion proof (provisional or not) from a Transparency Log where the client has advertised a `provisional` tree head type, it includes an extension of type "transparency_revocation" in its ServerHello.
+The `extension_data` is the unique identifier of the Transparency Log:
-Log:

 ~~~ tls
 uint16 transparency_log_id;